 Vitamin K and diabetes

-Lack of vitamin K has been associated with easy bruising.
-This may be a factor in the formation of dark circles under the eyes when red blood cells leak from fine capillaries into the surrounding, thin tissues to cause low-grade bruising.
+Lack of vitamin K is linked with easy bruising.
+This may be a factor in the formation of dark circles under the eyes when red blood cells leak from fine capillaries into the surrounding tissues to cause low-grade bruising.
 This is compounded by fatigue and lack of sleep, especially if you keep rubbing your eyes to help stay awake.

 Visible, red, dilated blood vessels are common on the cheeks and nose.
-Known as telangiectasia, they are believed to result from hypersensitivity of facial blood capillaries in the skin which do not constrict back down after dilation (for example in response to heat or alcohol).
+Known as telangiectasia, these thread veins are believed to result from hypersensitivity of facial blood capillaries which do not constrict back down after dilation (for example in response to heat or alcohol).
 Over time, they can increase in size causing capillary walls to weaken.

 Dark circles and thread veins can respond to vitamin K creams and gels, especially for people with rosacea.